 Here are two examples to help explain these concepts:

 - Clouds: They are formed due to causes and conditions and can be small or massive, but that is not their true self (nonself).
 Yet they all cease (impermanence) due to causes and conditions (through rain, snow, evaporating, etc.).
-But that does not mean they are gone, they are simply something else now (perhaps snow on the ground, or have went back to the elements of our atmosphere, humidity, etc.).
-Yet if the cloud falls to the ground as rain into a lake, and then later evaporates and eventually becomes a cloud again, is it the same or different “cloud”?
+But that does not mean they are gone, they are simply something else now (perhaps snow on the ground or have gone back to the elements of our atmosphere, humidity, etc.).
+Yet if the cloud falls to the ground as rain into a lake, and then later evaporates and eventually becomes a cloud again, is it the same or a different “cloud”?
 This is rebirth of the cloud, and the truth that there is no such thing as an unchanging independent self is the answer.

 - Candle: A popular example is that of the flame of a candle.
-It exists thanks to causes and conditions, and despite the candle itself melting over time, the flame looks pretty much the same the entire time.
+It exists thanks to causes and conditions, and despite the candle itself melting over time, the flame looks the same the entire time.
 Yet blowing air can change its size and shape, reductions or increases in oxygen levels change it, etc. The flame is not the true self (nonself).
-The flame exists due to causes and conditions (something had to light it, oxygen is needed to feed it, candle needs to be there to support it like a body, etc.), and will cease (impermanence) due to causes and conditions.
-Yet if the flame is used to light another candle wick, is it the same or different “flame”?
+The flame exists due to causes and conditions (something had to light it, oxygen is needed to feed it, the candle needs to be there to support it like a body, etc.), and will cease (impermanence) due to causes and conditions.
+Yet if the flame is used to light another candlewick, is it the same or different “flame”?
 This is rebirth of the flame, and the truth that there is no such thing as an unchanging independent self is the answer.

 What about a “soul” or “spirit”, you may be asking.
 As Ven.
 Walpola Rahula said in What the Buddha Taught: